KissinKim/jzx-CV/#jzx-resume.md

 - TOEFL:95

 ## Practice Experience
-- Campus Talk for Students'Admissions Social Practice in 2016.3
+- "Campus Talk for Students' Admissions" Social Practice in 2016.3
 - Vocational Skills Training of Mapping and Surveying in 2016.5
 - Digital Mapping Practice in 2016.7
-- SanXiaXiang Social Practice in 2016.8
+- "SanXiaXiang" Social Practice in 2016.8
 - Control Measurement Practice and Adjustment Intership in 2017.7

 ## Orgnazation Experience